triciasawyer/store-front/README.md

 Clicks the “Add to Cart” button on any product.
 Sees a list of all products in the "< SimpleCart />" side menu.
 Clicks the delete button on an item and sees the item removed (see stretch goals for this lab).
 Changes the cart total in the header.
-If two different products are in the cart you should see: CART (2)
+If two different products are in the cart you should see: CART (2).

+- Lab 38

+In phase 3, we will be connecting our Virtual Store to a live API so that our data is persistent and able to be separately managed.

+The user stories from Phases 1 and 2 remain unchanged.
+For this phase, we are now adding the following new user stories to meet the new requirements.

+As a user, I want to interact with live inventory so that I have confidence that the displayed products are in stock.
+As a user, I want to know to that when I add an item to my cart, that it is removed from inventory so that no other users can purchase it.

 ### Links and Resources